 Johann Ferdinand Hetzendorf von Hohenberg designed the obelisk and fountain group, which went up in 1777.
 His name pops up throughout Schönbrunn: he also designed, for example, the Roman ruins and the Gloriette.

-The complex makes a gorgeous scenic end point to one of the diagonal avenues that traverse the Schönbrunn park.
+The complex makes a gorgeous scenic end point to one of the diagonal paths that traverse the Schönbrunn park.
 Equally, look away from the obelisk to see the very centre of the palace framed by a tree-lined avenue.

 It will come as no surprise to learn that it all this stonework sought to reinforce and represent the majesty and imperial power of the Habsburgs.